makrai/notes/conneau1911-XLM-R-cross-ling.02116.md

 * pretraining multilingual language models at scale leads to significant performance gains for a wide range of cross-lingual transfer task
-* a Transformer-based masked language model on one hundred languages, using more than two terabytes of filtered CommonCrawl data.
-Our model, dubbed
+* a Transformer-based masked language model on one hundred languages, using more than two terabytes of filtered CommonCrawl data
-* significantly outperforms multilingual BERT (mBERT) on a variety of cross-lingual benchmarks, including +13.8% average accuracy on XNLI, +12.3% average F1 score on MLQA, and +2.1% average F1 score on NER.
-XLM-R
+* significantly outperforms multilingual BERT (mBERT) on cross-lingual benchmks
+  * +13.8% average accuracy on XNLI, +12.3% average F1 score on MLQA, and
+    +2.1% average F1 score on NER
-* performs particularly well on low-resource languages, improving 11.8% in XNLI accuracy for Swahili and 9.2% for Urdu over the previous XLM model
+* performs particularly well on low-resource languages, improving 11.8% in XNLI accuracy for Swahili and 9.2% for Urdu
 * We [empirically evaluate] the key factors that are required to achieve this
   * trade-offs between
     * positive transfer and capacity dilution and